openmrs/openmrs-contrib-rest-api-docs/source/includes/User/user.md

 ## Delete a user

 - Delete or retire a target user by its UUID.
-Returns a `404 Not Found` status if the user does not exist.If not logged in to perform this action, a `401 Unauthorized` status is returned.
+Returns a `404 Not Found` status if the user does not exist.
+If not logged in to perform this action, a `401 Unauthorized` status is returned.

   ### Query Parameters